gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-5-0.rst

 .. important::

     When your application is installed Google Mobile Services will download libraries to the device in order to do QR Code detection.
+If another app already uses QR Code detection on the device the library won't be downloaded again.
 Under certain circumstances (user not online, slow connection or lack of sufficient storage space) the libraries will not be ready at the time your app starts the Camera Screen and QR Code detection will be silently disabled until the next time the Camera Screen starts.

 Handle the Payment Data
 ^^^^